 - Off duty professional local chef as your guide

-If there’s anything else you’d like to know about Chinatown’s restaurant scene, don’t be afraid to use the comment section below or hit us up on our Facebook page.
+If there’s anything else you’d like to know about the best Vancouver Chinatown restaurants, don’t be afraid to write me in the comments below or hit us up on the Vancouver Planner Facebook page.

 Bon Appetit 🙂